 AP Funds 1-4 are part of Sweden’s national pension system.
 The Funds’ mandate is to manage fund capital to maximise benefit for the pension system by generating high returns at a low level of risk.
 The AP Funds have two roles: they serve as a buffer for future pension payments, with generated returns contributing to the pension system’s long-term financing.

 AP-fund’s capital accounts for what percentage of the pension system?

-The buffer capital (AP1, AP2, AP3 and AP4) account for approximately 15% of all assets in today´s pension system.
-AP3 account for around ¼ of these assets; i.e., approximately 2.5%.
-The remaining 90% of the pension system’s assets are not managed by the AP Funds and are not exposed to the financial markets.
+The buffer capital (AP1, AP2, AP3 and AP4) account for approximately 16% of all assets in today’s pension system.
+The rest of the pension system’s assets are not managed by the AP Funds and are not exposed to the financial markets.

 How is AP3 managed?